Science

 In the Upper School, science students are challenged to think critically about complex problems.
 They learn to approach both quantitative and qualitative questions systematically, to problem solve effectively, and to make connections beyond the classroom.

 Our program provides students with opportunities to gain content knowledge and skills in several areas of science as well as to pursue advanced studies in particular areas of interest.
-After taking biology in 9th grade and chemistry in 10th, juniors and seniors have considerable choice, whether that means pursuing advanced courses in Biology, Chemistry or Physics, or content-specific electives in courses such as Engineering and Anatomy and Physiology.
+After taking biology in 9th grade and chemistry in 10th, juniors and seniors have considerable choice, whether that means pursuing advanced courses in Biology, Chemistry, Physics or Engineering, or content-specific electives in courses such as Environmental Studies or Psychology.

 Biology